Qazeer/InfoSec-Notes/Windows/Lateral_movements.md

     - Permissions to create (`SC_MANAGER_CREATE_SERVICE`) and start (`SERVICE_QUERY_STATUS` + `SERVICE_START`) Windows services.

-The execution of a PsExec-like utility will notably generate the following Windows events:
+The execution of a `PsExec`-like utility will notably, in addition to `Security` `EID 4624` and `EID 4672` events, generate the following Windows
+events:
-  - `System` hive, `7045: A service was installed in the system`.
+  - `System` hive, `EID 7045: A service was installed in the system`.
-  - `Security` starting from the Windows Server 2016 and Windows 10 operating systems, `4697: A service was installed in the system`.
+  - `Security` starting from the Windows Server 2016 and Windows 10 operating systems, `EID 4697: A service was installed in the system`.
-  - `System` hive, `7036: The <SERVICE_NAME> service entered the
+  - `System` hive, `EID 7036: The <SERVICE_NAME> service entered the
     <running/stopped> state`.

 *PsExec*